 You know how people talk about the “nosy” neighbors coming to the Open House?

-Then you’ll get to meet them a second time, and that tiny bit of familiarity will significantly improve your chances of continuing a productive conversation.
+You’ll get to meet them a second time, and that tiny bit of familiarity will significantly improve your chances of continuing a productive conversation.

 But Ted!
 If they’re not in the market, this is a big waste of time! 🤷

 Nonsense.
 They’ll be in the market next year.
 Or the year after that.

 STOP 🛑 thinking that every interaction has to result in an immediate sale!
 Leave that thinking to the poor struggling agents.
 Besides…

 You’ll be surprised how many people who claim to NOT be in the market are suddenly IN the market AFTER you’ve made a positive impression.